FaisalSoomro838/CIT/Day_3.md

 <br>i will build a showcase for my photography skills
 <br>Creating a design to feature a passion of yours makes for an enjoyable first project.
 <br>- first get inspiration from others
-<br>-Create an inspiration doc with links to sites i love, or bookmark them
+<br>- Create an inspiration doc with links to sites i love, or bookmark them
-<br>-always has new and fresh look and a variety of themed collections
+<br>- always has new and fresh look and a variety of themed collections
-<br>-research differnet types of websites
+<br>- research differnet types of websites
-<br>-have content before u start
+<br>- have content before u start
-<br>-keep my design simple and attractive
+<br>- keep my design simple and attractive
-<br>-give the final layout
+<br>- give the final layout